 Under the new policy, federal prosecutors in each state are free to decide whether to arrest and prosecute marijuana users and sellers – even if they are in compliance with state marijuana laws.

-To help you understand the nuances of laws on marijuana, our California criminal defense lawyers discuss the following, below:
+To help you understand the nuances of laws on marijuana, our California criminal defense lawyers will answer the following top 10 questions:

 - 1. Possession for Personal Use – Health and Safety Code 11357

 - 2. Cultivation – Health and Safety Code 11358

 - 3. Possession with Intent to Sell – Health and Safety Code 11359